 If a member of staff or volunteer is alleged to have harmed a child/young person the LADO (Local Authority Designated Officer) must be contacted.
+LADO contact details can be found in Appendix 3.
 The LADO should also be informed should The VIP become aware that a member of staff is unsuitable to work with children, or possibly have committed an offence against a child.
 Contact details for LADOs are given on each Local Safeguarding Children Board (LSCB) website or on the safeguarding page of the relevant local authority website.